 Perhaps novel statistical approaches could solve the discrepancies in the field.
 For example, a recent study in adult OCD (Askland et al., 2015) applied a “machine learning” approach to predict remission, explaining 50% of the variance in the outcome.
 Amongst the 24 most important predictors were several Yale–Brown Obsessive Compulsive Scale (Y-BOCS) items, items from the NEO Five Factor Inventory (Costa and McCrae, 1992) and and subscale scores, cleaning/washing compulsion scores, and several self-report items from social adjustment scales.
 The chosen Random Forests classification was able to predict remission outcomes with an error rate of 24.6%.

-Machine learning comprises not only classical probability based approaches, but also so-called “algorithmic” methods (Breiman, 2001).
+Machine learning comprises not only classical probability based approaches, but also so-called “algorithmic” methods which do not rely on probability methods (Breiman, 2001).
 Machine learning algorithms build on a variety of analytic approaches, both linear and non-linear, and may thus discover hidden patterns that are not discernable by classical linear models (Monuteaux & Stamoulis, 2016).

-Another advantage with the machine learning approach is that results can directly ne validated by dividing the original sample into a “training” subsample, to establish the predictive algorithm, and then a “test” subsample, in which to test whether the algorithm is replicable in new subjects.
+Another advantage with the machine learning approach is that results can directly be validated by dividing the original sample into a “training” subsample, to establish the predictive algorithm, and then a “test” subsample, in which to test whether the algorithm is replicable in new subjects.
 Thus, the model is built on the training sample (usually 80% of the full sample), and subsequently used to predict the cases of the remaining test sample.
 This way of analyzing data may overcome the problem of “overfitting” (i.e. the situation where a model not only fits “real signal” but noise too; James et al., 2013).

 Study aims

-The aim of this study was to use different statistical procedures to explore baseline patient characteristics as possible predictors of treatment outcome in ICBT for pediatric OCD.
+The aim of this study was to use different statistical procedures to explore baseline patient characteristics as possible predictors of treatment success in ICBT for pediatric OCD.

 Methods